The git add command for beginners

 Simply open the Git GUI tool in your project folder and select rescan.

-The Git GUI tool will list any untracked, deleted or modified files, which you can select and stage by clicking the stage button.
+The Git GUI tool lists any untracked, deleted or modified files, which you can select and stage by clicking the stage button.

-Once done, add a message and click commit.
-This allows you to perform stage and commit files without having to master the command line or the Git BASH tool.
+Once done, add a message and click Commit.
+This enables you to perform stage and commit files without having to master the command line or the Git BASH tool.

 git add with GUI tool